China accuses Britain of helping Washington hurt Huawei

 On Tuesday, the British government announced Huawei would be excluded from work on the network because U.S. sanctions made it impossible to ensure the security of Chinese-supplied equipment.

-“Without any concrete evidence, the United Kingdom took unfounded risks as an excuse and cooperated with the United States to discriminate, suppress and exclude Chinese companies,” said the foreign ministry spokeswoman, Hua Chunying.
+“Without any concrete evidence, the United Kingdom took unfounded risks as an excuse and cooperated with the United States to discriminate, suppress and exclude Chinese companies,” foreign ministry spokeswoman Hua Chunying said.

 Chinese officials accuse Washington of misusing national security concerns to block a rising competitor to U.S. tech suppliers.

-“China will fully and seriously evaluate this incident and take all measures to safeguard the legitimate rights and interests of Chinese enterprises,” said Hua.
+“China will fully and seriously evaluate this incident and take all measures to safeguard the legitimate rights and interests of Chinese enterprises,” Hua said.

+On Tuesday, President Donald Trump said Washington told other governments to avoid Huawei “if they want to do business with us.”

+“We convinced many countries — many countries — and I did this myself, for the most part, not to use Huawei because we think it’s an unsafe security risk,” Trump said in Washington.
+“I talked many countries out of using it.
+If they want to do business with us, they can’t use it.”

 Huawei is at the center of U.S.-Chinese conflicts over technology development and possible spying.
 The company’s chief financial officer is under house arrest in Canada and fighting extradition to the United States to face charges related to possible violations of trade sanctions on Iran.